kjd/idna/README.rst

 Compatibility Mapping (UTS #46)
 +++++++++++++++++++++++++++++++

-As described in `RFC 5895 <http://tools.ietf.org/html/rfc5895>`_, the IDNA specification no longer normalizes input from different potential ways a user may input a domain name.
-This functionality, known as a “mapping”, is now considered by the specification to be a local user-interface issue distinct from IDNA conversion functionality.
+As described in `RFC 5895 <https://tools.ietf.org/html/rfc5895>`_, the IDNA specification does not normalize input from different potential ways a user may input a domain name.
+This functionality, known as a “mapping”, is considered by the specification to be a local user-interface issue distinct from IDNA conversion functionality.

 This library provides one such mapping, that was developed by the Unicode Consortium.
-Known as `Unicode IDNA Compatibility Processing <http://unicode.org/reports/tr46/>`_, it provides for both a regular mapping for typical applications, as well as a transitional mapping to help migrate from older IDNA 2003 applications.
+Known as `Unicode IDNA Compatibility Processing <https://unicode.org/reports/tr46/>`_, it provides for both a regular mapping for typical applications, as well as a transitional mapping to help migrate from older IDNA 2003 applications.